 - Ponytails + Updos: What can I say?
 Honestly, updos + ponytails are always great on diamond face shapes.
 High, low, center, whatever!
 Pulling the hair back off of a diamond face shape is a good thing.
 I can’t say there is a specific guidline for diamonds to follow here.
 You lucky girls!

 Are you a sparkling diamond?
 If so, please feel free to share your experiences with your face shape below.
-Tell us your best tips and tricks! xoTags: ashley greene, diamond, diamond face shape, diamond shape, face shapes, hair diamond face, hair ideas, hair ideas for diamond face shape, hair talk, how to, kristin ess, kristin ess hair, narrow hairline, the beauty department, thebeautydepartment.com, tutorial
+Tell us your best tips and tricks! xoTags: ashley greene, diamond, diamond face shape, diamond shape, face shape, face shapes, hair diamond face, hair ideas, hair ideas for diamond face shape, hair styling tips, hair talk, hair tips, how to, kristin ess, kristin ess hair, narrow hairline, the beauty department, thebeautydepartment.com, tutorial